Twinklebear/pico_bench/README.md

 Documentation
 ---

-pico\_bench aims to make as few assumptions about the code being benchmarked, as such there are two options for running benchmarks and collecting statistics.
+pico\_bench aims to make as few assumptions as possible about the code being benchmarked.
+To this end there are two options for running benchmarks and collecting statistics.
 First though we create a benchmarker to run the code, specifying a maximum number of iterations and max time to run the benchmark for.
 The benchmark will stop running when either limit has been reached.